Entangling cavity-magnon polaritons by interacting with phonons: The model

-Since the mode $c$ is strongly driven and due to its excitation-exchange interaction with the mode $a$, the two polaritons have large amplitudes $| \langle A_+ \rangle|,\, | \langle A_- \rangle| \gg 1$ at the steady state.
-This allows us to linearize the nonlinear dispersive interaction around steady-state values.
+Since the magnon mode is strongly driven and due to its excitation-exchange interaction with the cavity mode, the two CMPs have large amplitudes $| \langle A_+ \rangle|,\, | \langle A_- \rangle| \gg 1$ at the steady state.
+This allows us to linearize the nonlinear dispersive interaction around the large average values~\cite{DV,Jie18}.
 This is implemented by writing each mode operator $O$, $O=A_+,A_-,b$, as the sum of its classical average and quantum fluctuation operator, i.e., $O=\langle O \rangle + \delta O$, and neglecting small second-order fluctuation terms in Eq.~\eqref{QLEAA}.
-We aim to study quantum entanglement between the two polariton modes, and hence focus on the dynamics of the quantum fluctuations.
-The quantum fluctuations of the system $(\delta A_+,\delta A_-, \delta b)$ are governed by the following linearized QLEs~\cite{SM}:
+We aim to study quantum entanglement between the two CMPs, and hence focus on the dynamics of the quantum fluctuations.
+The quantum fluctuations of the system $(\delta A_+,\delta A_-, \delta b)$ are governed by the following linearized QLEs (Appendix B):